-1394.
-In Report No. 51/01 dated April 4, 2001, the Commission concluded that the State was responsible for violations of Articles I, II, XVII, XVIII and XXV of the Declaration with respect to the petitioner's deprivations of liberty.

-1. Convene reviews as soon as is practicable in respect of all of the Petitioners who remained in the State's custody, to ascertain the legality of their detentions in accordance with the applicable norms of the American Declaration, in particular Articles I, II, XVII, XVIII and XXV of the Declaration as informed by the Commission's analysis in the report; and

-2. Review its laws, procedures and practices to ensure that all aliens who are detained under the authority and control of the State, including aliens who are considered "excludable" under the State's immigration laws, are afforded full protection of all of the rights established in the American Declaration, including in particular Articles I, II, XVII, XVIII and XXV of the Declaration as informed by the Commission's analysis in its report.
+- 1799.
+In Report No. 51/01 dated April 4, 2001, the Commission concluded that the State was responsible for violations of Articles I, II, XVII, XVIII and XXV of the Declaration with respect to the petitioner's deprivations of liberty. - 1800.
+The IACHR issued the following recommendations to the State: - 1.
+Convene reviews as soon as is practicable in respect of all of the Petitioners who remained in the State's custody, to ascertain the legality of their detentions in accordance with the applicable norms of the American Declaration, in particular Articles I, II, XVII, XVIII and XXV of the Declaration as informed by the Commission's analysis in the report; and - 2.
+Review its laws, procedures and practices to ensure that all aliens who are detained under the authority and control of the State, including aliens who are considered "excludable" under the State's immigration laws, are afforded full protection of all of the rights established in the American Declaration, including in particular Articles I, II, XVII, XVIII and XXV of the Declaration as informed by the Commission's analysis in its report. - 1801.

-1396.
 In a communication dated December 15, 2005, the State informed the Commission that it did not share the Commission's recommendations and rejected them, and that it denied the existence of a violation of the American Declaration of the Rights and Duties of Man based on its previous responses in the case.
-The State has maintained the same position in recent years without citing any effort undertaken to comply with the recommendations of the IACHR.
+The State has maintained the same position in recent years without citing any effort undertaken to comply with the recommendations of the IACHR. - 1802.

-1397.
 On December 5, 2014, the IACHR requested information from both parties regarding compliance with the aforementioned recommendations, pursuant to Article 48(1) of its Rules of Procedure.
 The parties did not submit any information concerning compliance with these recommendations.

-1398.
-On February 3, 2015, the State reiterated that the Commission should refer to what the State indicated in 2005.

-1399.
-On September 28, 2015, the IACHR requested updated information from the parties regarding compliance with the aforementioned recommendations.
-As of the date of this report, the parties have not submitted the information requested.
+- 1803.
+On February 3, 2015, the State reiterated that the Commission should refer to what the State indicated in 2005. - 1804.
+On September 28, 2015 and on October 12, 2016, the IACHR requested updated information from the parties regarding compliance with the aforementioned recommendations.
+As of the date of this report, the parties have not submitted the information requested. - 1805.

-1400.
 Therefore, the Commission reiterates that compliance with the recommendations remains pending.
 Accordingly, the IACHR will continue to monitor compliance with its recommendations.